BeautyOfWeb/Multi-feature-multi-loss/README.md

+A multi-feature multi-loss neural network model for predicting the disease progression of multiple myeloma.

 This is my solution (https://www.synapse.org/#!Synapse:syn11310698/wiki/495700) for Multiple Myeloma DREAM Challenge (https://www.synapse.org/#!Synapse:syn6187098/wiki/401884)

-I designed a multi-feature multi-loss neural network model for predicting the disease progression of multiple myeloma.

 My results were ranked 4th in both sub-challenge 2 and sub-challenge 3.